fuzziqersoftware/newserv/README.md

     * `$patch <name>`: Run a patch on your client. `<name>` must exactly match the name of a patch on the server.

 * Character data commands (game server only)
-    * `$savechar <slot>`: Saves your current character data on the server in the specified slot (each account has 16 slots, numbered 1-16).
-These slots are separate from BB character slots; using this command does not affect BB characters.
-On non-Plus GC versions, this command also saves your bank contents and chat shortcuts.
+    * `$savechar <slot>`: Saves your current character data on the server in the specified slot.
+See the "Server-side saves" section for more details.
-    * `$loadchar <slot>` (v1, v2, and GC non-Plus only): Loads your character data from the specified slot.
-The changes will be undone if you join a game - to save your changes, disconnect from the lobby.
+    * `$loadchar <slot>`: Saves your current character data on the server in the specified slot.
+See the "Server-side saves" section for more details.
-    * `$bbchar <username> <password> <slot>`: Use this command when playing on a non-BB version of PSO.
-If the username and password are correct, this command converts your current character to BB format and saves it on the server in the given slot (1-4).
-Any character already in that slot is overwritten.
-(This command is similar to `$savechar`, except it overwrites a BB character slot, and can transfer characters across accounts.)
-Note that the character's chat data, quick menu config, and bank contents are not copied, since there is no way for the server to request those types of data.
+    * `$bbchar <username> <password> <slot>`: Saves your current character data on the server in a different account's BB character slots.
+See the "Server-side saves" section for more details.
     * `$edit <stat> <value>`: Modifies your character data.
 If you are on V3 (GameCube/Xbox), this command does nothing.
 If you are on V1 or V2 (DC or PC, not BB), your changes will be undone if you join a game - to save your changes, disconnect from the lobby.
 If cheats are allowed on the server, `<stat>` can be any of `atp`, `mst`, `evp`, `hp`, `dfp`, `ata`, `lck`, `meseta`, `exp`, `level`, `namecolor`, `secid`, `name`, `language`, `npc`, or `tech`.
 If cheats are not allowed, only `namecolor`, `name`, `language`, and `npc` can be used.
 Changing your character's language is only useful on BB; to do so, use a single-character language code (e.g. to switch your character to English, use `$edit language E`; for Japanese, use `$edit language J`).

 * Blue Burst player commands (game server only)